kevinvietvu/ParkHere/README.md

 # ParkHere

+There is no serverside or database code because this application is using Firebase.

-run project in Android Studio:
+How to run the project in Android Studio:
 1. import the project into Android Studio
 2. Run app on either an emulator or android device

-install apk:
+How to run the project with apk:
 1. download the .apk file onto an emulator or android device
 2. navigate to the .apk file and install the app